tokenfleet/docs/docs/legal/privacy_policy.md

 # Privacy Policy

-At Token Fleet, we are committed to protecting the privacy and security of your personal information.
-This Privacy Policy explains how we collect, use, and disclose your information when you use our platform.
+At Token Fleet, we are committed to safeguarding your personal information.
+This Privacy Policy explains how we collect, use, and disclose your data.

 ## 1. Information We Collect

-1.1.
-Personal Information: When you register for an account, we collect only your address.
+1.1. **Personal Information**: We collect your address during account registration.

-1.2.
-Identity Verification Information: To comply with KYC/AML regulations, we may collect additional information, such as government-issued identification documents and email.
+1.2. **Identity Verification**: To comply with KYC/AML, additional information like government-issued IDs and email may be required.

-1.3.
-Transaction Information: We collect information about your investment transactions, including the amount, date, and time of each transaction.
+1.3. **Transaction Information**: We collect data on your investment transactions, including amounts, dates, and times.

 ## 2. Use of Information

 2.1.
-We use your personal information to provide and improve our services, process your investments, distribute rental income, and communicate with you about your account.
+We use personal information to provide services, process investments, distribute rental income, and manage accounts.

 2.2.
-We may use your information to comply with legal obligations, such as KYC/AML requirements and tax reporting.
+Information may be used to comply with legal obligations, including KYC/AML and tax reporting.

 2.3.
-We may use aggregate, anonymized data for research and analytics purposes to improve our platform and services.
+Aggregate, anonymized data may be used for research to improve our platform.

 ## 3. Disclosure of Information

 3.1.
-We may disclose your information to third-party service providers who assist us in operating the platform and providing services to you.
+We may share data with third-party providers for platform operations and service delivery.

 3.2.
-We may disclose your information to law enforcement agencies, regulators, or other third parties if required by law or to protect our rights and interests.
+Disclosure may occur if required by law or to protect our rights.

 ## 4. Data Security

 4.1.
-We implement industry-standard security measures to protect your personal information from unauthorized access, alteration, or disclosure.
+We implement security measures to protect against unauthorized access, alteration, or disclosure.

 4.2.
-However, no method of transmission over the internet or electronic storage is 100% secure, and we cannot guarantee absolute security.
+However, internet transmission and storage are not 100% secure, and absolute security cannot be guaranteed.

 ## 5. Your Rights

 5.1.
-You have the right to access, update, and delete your personal information.
-You can exercise these rights by contacting our support team.
+You may access, update, or delete your data by contacting our support team.

 5.2.
-If you are located in the European Economic Area, you may have additional rights under the General Data Protection Regulation (GDPR).
+If you are in the EEA, additional rights under GDPR may apply.

 ## 6. Changes to this Privacy Policy

 6.1.
-We may update this Privacy Policy from time to time.
-We will notify you of any material changes via email or by posting a notice on the platform.
+We may update this Privacy Policy periodically.
+Material changes will be communicated via email or a platform notice.

-By using Token Fleet, you consent to the collection, use, and disclosure of your personal information as described in this Privacy Policy.
-If you have any questions or concerns, please contact our support team.
+By using Token Fleet, you consent to this Privacy Policy.
+For questions or concerns, contact our support team.